 Event attendance at the big stadium competitions is increasingly on the rise as fans make an effort to watch their favourite teams compete, but online viewing is increasing too.

 During the 2018 League of Legends Mid-Season Invitational, 60 million unique viewers tuned in to watch, consuming a combined 363,000,000 hours of footage.
 The Intel Extreme Masters World Championship 2017 saw 46 million unique online viewers.
 Both these events had significantly more viewers than the televised inauguration of President Trump which gives you an idea of how significant this industry is.

-In 2017, a YouGov report published data finding that around just seven per cent of British adults (around four million people) had watched eSports gaming.
-As a nation, we still lag behind other countries who take eSports much more seriously.
+In 2017, a YouGov report published data that found that around just seven per cent of British adults (around four million people) had watched eSports gaming.
+As a nation, we still lag behind other countries that take eSports much more seriously.